What is Aloes

 - Cut the aloe gel into slices or cubes.

 If you want smooth aloe gel, after separating the aloe from the exterior part of the leaf, you can put the aloe into a blender and then strain the substance to remove the pulp.

 You can apply aloe vera gel directly to your skin.
 You can also consume it through aloe vera products (e.g Aloe Vera Essence) or by adding it into your recipes.

 Common recipes that contain Aloes include: Aloe and Snow Fungus Stew (lu hui yin’er tang shui, 芦荟银耳糖水）and Aloe Juice Poached Pear (lu hui dun li, 芦荟炖梨).

 Aloe Vera is also often incorporated into healthy and beauty products.
 For example, Aloe Vera can be added into Bird’s Nests, Facial Masks, and Skin Lotion.

-As Aloe Vera can relax our bowels, it may cause abdominal pain and diarrhoea.
-Thus, patients with a cold and weak Spleen or Stomach should avoid Aloe Vera and consuming products that contain Aloe Vera.
-Aloe Vera are also not recommended for long-term consumption due to its laxative capacities.
+As Aloe Vera can relax our bowels, it may cause abdominal pain and diarrhea.
+Thus, patients with a cold and weak Spleen or Stomach should avoid Aloes and consuming products that contain Aloe Vera.
+Aloes are also not recommended for long-term consumption due to its laxative capacities.
 Unlike the laxative mechanism of insoluble dietary fibre, its laxative effect is achieved by stimulating the bowel, which will cause potassium loss in intestinal cells.
-Long-term usage of Aloes may cause Kidney damage, hematuria, hypokalemia, muscle weakness and other symptoms.
+Long-term usage of Aloe Vera may cause kidney damage, hematuria, hypokalemia, muscle weakness and other symptoms.

-In addition, Aloe Vera should not be used by patients who have diabetes, Kidney diseases, intestinal diseases or hemorrhoids as it might worsen the symptoms.
+In addition, Aloes should not be used by patients who have diabetes, kidney diseases, intestinal diseases or hemorrhoids as it might worsen the symptoms.

 - Herb name (Chinese): 芦荟